kimbilaontoast/kimbilaontoast.github.io/_posts/2023-09-27-homeless-man-part-one.md

 ---
-title: "Homeless - Part One"
+title: "homeless - part 1"
-permalink: "/homeless-part-one"
+permalink: "/homeless-part-1"
-excerpt: "When an anagārika runs away for a day...
-Part One"
+excerpt: "When an anagārika runs away for a day... part one."
 date: 2023-09-27
 categories:
   - blog